jezzsantos/ServiceStack.Webhooks.Azure/README.md

 }
 ```

-## Developing an Azure WorkerRole Relay
+## Using an Azure WorkerRole Relay

 To relay events from an Azure queue, you can deploy an Azure WorkerRole that picks up the events from the 'queue' and relays them to all subscribers.

 This is how to do it:

-Create a new 'Azure Cloud Service' project in your solution, and add a 'WorkerRole' to it. (in this example we will name it "WebhookEventRelay")
+Create a new 'Cloud Service' project in your solution, and add a 'WorkerRole' to it. (in this example we will name it "WebhookEventRelay")

 In the new 'WebhookEventRelay' project, install the nuget package: